tobyhodges/fair-research-software/README.md

 and lesson infrastructure,
 and is a good opportunity for a new contributor to get involved.

-To learn more about how this lesson site is built and how you can edit the pages, see [the Introduction to The Carpentries Workbench][sandpaper-docs].
+To learn more about how this lesson site is built and how you can edit the pages, see [the Introduction to The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/).

 ## Author(s)